mafut/setups/README.md

-# Proxy (squid) setup
+# Proxy (squid)

+Main target user is who lives outside of Japan and expects to browse restricted sites and watch ondemand TV (e.g. TVer, Amazon Prime Viode and even Netflix).
+Even non-restricted site would have better performance by avoiding unnecessary routing.
+Both setup script supports one host name that doesn't require password to access.
+If the host is for your home ip address by DDNS, no password from home.

 ### proxy_synology.sh

-This is just shell script to setup proxy on synology.
-Main target user is who lives outside of Japan and expects to browse restricted sites and watch ondemand TV (e.g. TVer, Amazon Prime Viode and even Netflix).
-Even non restricted site would have better performance by avoiding unnecessary routing.
+This is just shell script to setup proxy using Docker on synology .

-### proxy_ubuntu20.sh
+### proxy_ubuntu22.sh

-This is just shell script to setup proxy on cloud server.
-Main target user is who lives outside of Japan and expects to browse restricted sites and watch ondemand TV (e.g. TVer, Amazon Prime Video).
-Even non restricted site would have better performance by avoiding unnecessary routing.
+This is just shell script to setup proxy on cloud VM server like Azure, AWS or VPS.

+# TV Recorder with PX-S1UD
+### tv_ubuntu22_synology.sh

+This is for ubuntu 22.04 LTS on Synology VM.

+### tv_ubuntu22_raspberrypi4.sh

+This is for ubuntu 22.04 LTS on Raspberry Pi 4

-# PHP with Code-Server
+# PHP Development with Code-Server
 ### dev_ubuntu20.sh

 This script setups Apache-PHP-MySQL site with Code-Server.
 This also supports multi-user and expects the following as the result.